rafaabc/junit/README.md

 class to test the methods of retrieving a result based on a size and a weight of a person.</p>

-<p align="justify"> I used a data-driven approach to run the class using a csv file
+<p align="justify"> I used a data-driven approach to run the test class using a csv file
 with different data and also a structure of Suites so I can run tests in an optimized way.
-There are 2 Suites of tests basically.
-On with Positive scenarios and another with Smoke tests with the most important ones.
-It is possible to run the tests with CLI and the results we can view with Allure Report.</p>
+There are 3 Suites of tests basically.
+One with Positive scenarios and another with Smoke tests with the most important ones.
+A third Suite runs all test classes as long as I parameterize them.
+It is also possible to run the tests with CLI and the results we can view with Allure Report.</p>

-# Requisites
+# Pre-conditions

 Tools:
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/download)